A vanishing identity on adjoint Reidemeister torsions of twist knots: Introduction

 \subsection{Overview}

-Let $M$ be an oriented compact 3-manifold with a torus boundary and $X^\mathrm{irr}(M)$ be the character variety of irreducible $\G{2}$-representations.
-We assume that every irreducible component of $X^\mathrm{irr}(M)$ is of dimension 1.
-Note that there are many known examples satisfying the assumption: for instance, whenever $M$ does not contain closed incompressible surface \cite[\S 2.4]{cooper1994plane}.
+Let $M$ be a compact oriented 3-manifold with torus boundary and let $\mathcal{X}^\mathrm{irr}(M)$ be the character variety of irreducible representations $\pi_1(M)\rightarrow \G{2}$.
+We assume that every irreducible component of $\mathcal{X}^\mathrm{irr}(M)$ is of dimension 1.
+Note that there are many known examples satisfying the assumption: for instance, whenever $M$ contains no closed incompressible surface \cite[\S 2.4]{cooper1994plane}.

-In \cite{porti1997torsion} Porti defined the adjoint torsion, denoted by $\mathbb{T}_\gamma$, as a function on a Zariski open subset of $X^\mathrm{irr}(M)$ depending on a choice of a boundary curve $\gamma$.
-By a boundary curve we mean a simple closed curve on $\partial M$ with a non-trivial class in $H_1(\partial M;\Zbb)$.
-Roughly speaking, the value $\mathbb{T}_{\gamma}(\chi_\rho)\in \Cbb^\ast$ at the character $\chi_\rho$ of an irreducible representation $\rho$ is the sign-refined Reidemeister torsion twisted by the adjoint representation associated to $\rho$.
-The choice of a boundary curve $\gamma$ involves the definition so as to specify a basis of the twisted (co-)homology.
+In \cite{porti1997torsion} Porti defined the \emph{adjoint torsion}, denoted by $\tau_\gamma$, as a function on a Zariski open subset of $\mathcal{X}^\mathrm{irr}(M)$ depending on a choice of a boundary curve $\gamma$.
+Here a boundary curve means a simple closed curve in $\partial M$ with a non-trivial class in $H_1(\partial M;\Zbb)$.
+Roughly speaking, at the character $\chi_\rho$ of an irreducible representation $\rho:\pi_1(M)\rightarrow \G{2}$ the value $\tau_{\gamma}(\chi_\rho)$ is the sign-refined Reidemeister torsion twisted by the adjoint action associated to $\rho$.
+The definition involves the choice of a boundary curve $\gamma$ so as to specify a basis of the twisted (co-)homology.
 We briefly recall the definition in Section \ref{sec:rev}.

-Since Witten's monumental paper \cite{witten1989quantum}, there have been several studies on adjoint torsion in terms of quantum field theory.
-Recent studies on the relation with the Witten index (\cite{gang2019precision, benini2019rotating, gang2019adjoint}) suggest the following conjecture. \begin{conjecture} Suppose that every component of $X^\mathrm{irr}(M)$ is of dimension 1 and that the interior of $M$ admits a hyperbolic structure.
+Since Witten's monumental paper \cite{witten1989quantum}, there have been various studies on adjoint torsion in terms of quantum field theory.
+Several recent studies \cite{gang2019precision, benini2019rotating, gang2019adjoint} on the relation with the Witten index suggested the following conjecture. \begin{conjecture} Suppose that every component of $\mathcal{X}^\mathrm{irr}(M)$ is of dimension 1 and that the interior of $M$ admits a hyperbolic structure of finite volume.
 Then for any boundary curve $\gamma \subset \partial M$ we have